Blog Header Bg New

 How Has Technology Changed Construction Safety?

-In this blog – our 7th in this series – we’ll be looking at safety in the construction industry.
-Construction is one of the most danger-prone industries there is – responsible for approximately 1 in 5 workplace fatalities.
-How can construction companies successfully create a safety program and achieve buy in?
-We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson and Desire’e Ropel, Safety Manager at Hermanson to get an insider look into how to manage safety in the construction industry.
+Technology has fundamentally transformed construction safety.
+Specifically, it enables real-time incident reporting, digital safety audits, data-driven compliance management, and predictive hazard identification that paper-based systems simply cannot match.
+In this blog — our 7th in this series — we’ll look at how construction companies leverage safety technology today.
+Additionally, we’ll explore what advancements are on the horizon.
+We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson, to get an insider look into how to manage safety in the construction industry.

-Today we’ll look at how technology has changed construction safety and how you can leverage technology to create a safer work environment.
-As always, we’ll hear from safety experts and get their top tips.
+Today we’ll look at how technology has changed construction safety.
+Moreover, we’ll explore how you can leverage it to create a safer, more compliant work environment.
+As always, we’ll hear from safety experts and share their top insights.

 Use Technology To Collect and Report Safety Information